temporalio/reference-app-orders-go/docs/deploy-on-k8s.md

 ## Installing Temporal into Kubernetes

-To install a basic Temporal cluster into Kubernetes we can use the Temporal Helm Charts.
+You can use the Temporal Helm Charts to install a basic Temporal cluster into Kubernetes.

 To install Temporal: